 Record Good Payments

-While lenders are quick to record a poor payment history, they don’t really record good payments.
-You should make sure that your lender records the payments you make in time as well, so that your credit score is able to recover.
+While funders are quick to record a poor payment history, they don’t really record good payments.
+You should make sure that your funder records the payments you make in time as well, so that your credit score is able to recover.

 Categorised in: Blog